 Understanding Vinyl Roof Deck Construction

-Understanding each of the Six D’s can help you and your contractor make choices about materials and construction to build the best vinyl roof deck possible.
+Whether you hire a contractor or decide to do it yourself, understanding each of the Six D’s can help you and your contractor make better choices about waterproof decking materials and construction to build the best waterproof vinyl roof deck possible.
 So, with that in mind, let’s dive in and learn all about the Six D’s of vinyl roof construction.

 Deflection: Why It’s Important to your Vinyl Roof Deck